Berard Auditory Integration Training

 Your Moore Auditory-Visual Integration Training program includes Auditory-Visual Training Protocols.

-- Visual Activities to informally assess visual processing skills
+3. Visual Observation Activities to screen visual processing skills

 Most importantly, hearing evaluation test results and an Ear, Nose, and Throat wellness exam determines if a person is able to benefit from AIT and maintain progress.